 Almost any subject goes with geography.
 It is supported by and complements most of the A Levels on offer at Robert Smyth Academy.
 It is considered as a bridge between the Arts and Sciences.

-Very few careers specifically require a qualification in geography, but you will find have gone on to higher education where they have taken a wide range of degree courses.
+The majority of our students have gone on to higher education where they have taken a wide range of degree courses.

 German A Level